 Two Big Retirements

-It's official: Karen Kleven (Development Director) and Susan Payne (Operations Director) are retiring at the end of 2018.
+It's official: Karen Kleven (Development Director) and Susan Payne (Operations Director) are retiring!
 A couple of years ago, they both told us they wanted to retire at 70 and make room for new adventures.
 We have been planning for this big transition over time and built it into our 2020 Vision and Business Plan.
 With strategic staffing and an accomplished team, Karen and Susan will assist with training their successors for a smooth transition in these important leadership positions.

 Susan: "We're not perfect, but we're awesome"